South Lanarkshire College has three strategic priorities: Successful Students; Highest-Quality Education and Support and Sustainable Behaviours.

 We’re the first college to achieve Investors in People at Platinum level, a third UK Green Gown award in November 2017 and an “Outstanding” BREEAM award for sustainability in January 2016.
 We continue to be accredited formally as a Leader in Diversity.
 Our students, in partnership with NUS, led the audit process which enabled the college to be re-accredited with the “Responsible Futures” award.
 Staff and students support a range of charity work and raise over £10,000 per year towards good causes.

 We deliver our high levels of student outcomes, with one of the lower unit costs in the sector, on a turnover of £18m per year.
 We aim to return a balanced budget and have always achieved this.

 Our staff work actively in key partnership arrangements with Local Authorities, Skills Development Scotland (SDS), employers and the Scottish Funding Council.
-Our college is assigned to the Regional Strategic Body known as The Lanarkshire Board.
 We contribute positively to outcomes for students in Lanarkshire and also to the wider Glasgow City Region Deal area.